Spondylosis Specialist

 Interventional Pain Management Services

-Pain Management located in St. Louis, MO
+Pain Management located in St. Louis, MO & Granite City, IL

 As you get older, many changes occur in your body — even within your spine.
 Nearly everyone is at risk for spondylosis, a degenerative form of arthritis that can cause chronic pain and limit your spinal functionality.
-The pain management specialists at Interventional Pain Management Services, with two offices in St. Louis and one in Granite City, Missouri, offer effective strategies to help slow down the progression of your condition and increase your functionality.
+The pain management specialists at Interventional Pain Management Services, with one office in St. Louis and one in Granite City, Missouri, offer effective strategies to help slow down the progression of your condition and increase your functionality.
 Learn more about steroid injections and other treatments for spondylosis by calling the office nearest you or booking an appointment online today.

 Spondylosis Q & A